 The Doctoral General Examination is a comprehensive test of the student's knowledge within the field of study.
 It incorporates elements of music history and literature, music theory, research, performance practice, pedagogy, and the practical application of these constituent components.
 It is taken near the end of the course program but may not be later than eight months prior to the conferral of the degree.

-The examination is administered by the student’s Advisory Committee and contains both written and oral components.
-Not fewer than five faculty members, including all members of the Advisory Committee, must participate in the examination.
+The examination is administered by the student's Advisory Committee and contains both written and oral components.
+No fewer than five faculty members, including all members of the Advisory Committee, must participate in the examination.
 The final decision as to whether the student has passed the examination is determined by the majority vote of the Examining Committee.

 The general contents of the Doctoral General Examination for each degree program are as follows: